Categories

 Sometimes the narrator is unreliable by nature.
 In other words, some stories are told by narrators who are such terrible people that they cannot tell their stories objectively.
 In general, even people who commit the worst crimes justify their actions to themselves.
 A classic example is the murderous narrator of the Edgar Allan Poe story “The Telltale Heart”.

 Dishonest narrators can also be used to great effect in stories of crime and mystery.
-It can be difficult to discuss these types of narrators without spoiling the story, but both Agatha Christie’s classic novel The Murder of Roger Ackroyd and the recent Gillian Flynn best seller Gone Girl employ unreliable narrators whose lack of trustworthiness is crucial to the construction of both novels’ mystery.
-Often in books like these the reader starts out trusting the narrator and only as the story goes on realises that something is amiss.
+It can be difficult to discuss these types of narrators without spoiling the story, but both Agatha Christie’s classic novel The Murder of Roger Ackroyd, in the form of Dr James Sheppard, and the Gillian Flynn best seller Gone Girl in the form of Amy Dunne, employ unreliable characters narrators whose lack of trustworthiness is crucial to the construction of both novels’ mystery.
+Often in books like these the reader starts out trusting the narrator giving their version of events and only as the story goes on realises that something is amiss.

 life-of-piThe unreliable narrator is particularly useful for horror and supernatural fiction writers who want readers to question the line between fantasy and reality.
 The classic 19th century tale The Yellow Wallpaper is one famous example of this type of narrator.
 A more modern example is Yann Martel’s novel The Life of Pi in which readers wonder increasingly about the truth of events described by the narrator.